ivoras/minidotnetparser/README.md

 }
 ```

+The main thing to grok is the `DialogActionValue` class, which implements a sort of variable data type.
+Depending on its `type` field, the data encapsulated in the instance can be
+accessed by one of the read-only properties: `Identifier`, `String`, `Bool`, `Number` or `Operator`.

 ## Notes

 * The design of this parser will not win any awards in efficiency or performance, you really shouldn't use it for anything complex.